dfandrich/oldmailconvert/README.md

 The latest source code can be obtained from https://github.com/dfandrich/oldmailconvert/

 The scripts are written in a mix of Python and Bourne shell.
+They use some standard POSIX utilities, but assume some of them have GNU extensions available.

 Build and install the latest release of code from Github with: